bhavya-jpg/travelIndia/README.md

 # travelIndia
-this is the code for my a tours and travel website called TravelIndia
+this is the repository for my  tours and travel website called TravelIndia